AMarD-stack/Machine-Learning/README.md

-# Machine-Learning
-Processed Data = Knowledge.
+# Processed Data = Knowledge.
 Learning By Doing.
+This project is composed of learnings through [ Machine Learning ] & [ Artificial Intelligence ]
+Contributions, edits & supports are welcomed!